-WHAT IS THE QUORUM REQUIREMENT?
+20. WHAT IS THE QUORUM REQUIREMENT?

 A quorum of stockholders is necessary to hold a valid Annual Meeting.
-A quorum will be present if stockholders holding at least a majority of the outstanding shares are present at the meeting in person or represented by proxy.
-On the record date, there were 168,569,525 shares outstanding and entitled to vote.
-Thus, the holders of 84,284,763 shares must be present in person or represented by proxy at the meeting to have a quorum.
+A quorum will be present if stockholders holding at least a majority of the outstanding shares are present at the meeting or represented by proxy.
+On March 19, 2021, the Record Date, there were 170,120,636 shares outstanding and entitled to vote.
+Thus, the holders of 85,060,319 shares of Common Stock must be present or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote online at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.

-If there is no quorum, the chairman or the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the chairman of the meeting, or the holders of a majority of shares present online at the Annual Meeting or represented by proxy may adjourn the Annual Meeting to another date.

-HOW CAN I FIND OUT THE RESULTS OF THE VOTING AT THE ANNUAL MEETING?
+21. HOW CAN I FIND OUT THE RESULTS OF THE VOTING DURING THE ANNUAL MEETING?